A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 "Poro"

-Reindeer are free in Finland, even if they belong to a breeding farm.
-They are loved by all, and seen by children as Santa's reindeer.
+Reindeer are free in Finland, even though they belong to farms.
+They are appreciated by everyone and seen by children as Santa's reindeer.

 "Hirvi"